Common Names: Booze, Brew, Liquor, and Sauce

 Photo by NIDA

-Also known as: Bennies, Black Beauties, Crosses, Hearts, JIF, LA Turnaround, MPH, R-ball, Skippy, Speed, Study Drugs, The Smart Drug, Truck Drivers, Uppers, and Vitamin R
+Common Names: Bennies, Crosses, Hearts, JIF, MPH, R-ball, Skippy, Speed, Study Buddies, The Smart Drug, Uppers, Vitamin R

 What are prescription stimulants (amphetamines)?